jpaffrath/libclist/README.md

 ## Testing ##
 The test/ directory contains unit tests build with CUnit.
 Invoke *make* in the test/ directory will build a test binary.
+To check code coverage with gcov, run *gcov_setup.sh*.

 # List API #
 Provides a generic interface for a very fast linked list data structure. libclist supports storing any kind of data.